Texting While Driving Accident Attorney in Lake Worth, FL

 - Video surveillance: Our attorneys will evaluate the accident scene to locate any surveillance videos in the area, which can provide evidence as to the driver’s actions at the time of the accident.

 At Gonzalez & Cartwright, P.A., our clients are more than just numbers on a case file.
-Our commitment to the local Hispanic community extends far beyond the walls of the office and courtroom, as demonstrated by the grassroots community involvement of our attorneys themselves.
-If you have questions concerning your legal rights following a distracted driving accident in Boynton Beach or somewhere else in South Florida, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a meeting today.
+Our commitment to the local community in Florida extends far beyond the walls of the office and courtroom, as demonstrated by the grassroots community involvement of our attorneys themselves.
+If you have questions concerning your legal rights following a distracted driving accident in Florida, contact our offices to schedule a meeting today.
 For your convenience, we offer weekend and evening appointments, and we are available to visit you in the hospital or your home if your injuries prevent you from traveling.
-We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 It depends.
 In some cases, all it takes is an attorney’s simple phone call to the insurance company to establish your claim for damages.
 In cases involving more severe injuries, extensive negotiations with the insurance companies and the at-fault party’s legal representation may be necessary.
 If a trial is necessary, this adds to the timeframe, based upon the availability of the judges and the court.